XJie0818/HST-POI/README.md

 **HST-POI: Joint Hypergraph and Phased Spatio-Temporal Learning for Next POI Recommendation**

 In this paper, we propose a Joint Hypergraph Learning and Phased Spatial-Temporal Learning model (HST-POI) for the next POI recommendation.
-HST-POI integrates hypergraph-based global preference learning, ST-Former-driven phase-aware spatio-temporal modeling and visit time prediction to fuse multi-source context , substantially enhancing the robustness and adaptability of next POI prediction.
+HST-POI integrates hypergraph-based global preference learning, ST-Former-driven phase-aware spatio-temporal modeling and visit time prediction to fuse multi-source context , substantially enhancing the robustness and adaptability of Next POI Recommendation.

 &#8226;  We design a **hypergraph learning module** that constructs two distinct hypergraphs to comprehensively model user preferences from personal historical, social, and transitional perspectives.